 2017 Chevy Tahoe PATROL VEHICLE- Cost \$61,747 each, quantity: 2.
-The Patrol Lieutenant Vehicles are Chevrolet Tahoe's which include a Mobile Command Center.
+(Both decommissioned in early 2024).
+The Patrol Lieutenant Vehicles are Chevrolet Tahoe which include a Mobile Command Center.
 The Mobile Command Center is equipped with secure drawers for weapons, file cabinets, and a dry erase board.
+The Mobile

-The Mobile Command Center does not have a minimum or maximum lifespan and can be transferred to other vehicles.
+Command Center does not have a minimum or maximum lifespan and can be transferred to other vehicles.

-The Mobile Command Center is commonly utilized during incidents which involved the use of the Incident Command System (ICS).
+The Mobile Command Center is commonly utilized during incidents which involve the use of the Incident Command System (ICS).
 The Mobile Command Center assists with creating a set of objectives and overall goals, developing appropriate tactics, ensuring the allocation of appropriate resources, reviewing the plans, communicating goals, tactics, expectations, and establishing accountability.